itsmesonia/colt-webdevbootcamp-notes/JS.md

 # Section 22: Callbacks & Array Methods

+This section is about a subset of array methods, builtin methods that we have access to on every single

+array in JavaScript.

 JavaScript arrays come with a set of methods, things like foreach(), map(), some(), and every(), filter() and reduce() that are array methods that require you to pass a function into them.